remind101/mq-go/README.md

-# MQ - A package for consuming SQS message queues, modeled after the net/http Handler interface.
+# MQ - A package for consuming SQS message queues

+package mq is modeled after the net/http Handler interface.

 ## QuickStart